jim-easterbrook/python-exiv2/README.rst

 libexiv2_ has a multilevel warning system a bit like Python's standard logger.
 The Python interface redirects all Exiv2 messages to Python logging with an appropriate log level.
+The ``exiv2.LogMsg.setLevel`` function can be used to control what severity of messages are logged.

 Installation
 ------------